Frozen Banana Bites

 If you love these frozen banana bites, here are even more recipes that combine peanut butter and bananas:

-This post was originally published in 2011 and was updated to include new photos, new text, and an updated recipe in 2021.
+This post was originally published in 2011 and updated in 2021 to include new photos, text, and a revised recipe.

 My husband (and the rest of us, too) would be OBSESSED with these.
 YUM!